 Public Law 2007, c.
 101 requires that as a precondition to the award of business assistance or incentive or as a component of the application for business assistance or incentive, a person or business seeking a grant, loan, loan guarantee, or other monetary or financial benefit from a department or agency of state government shall obtain a Tax Clearance Certificate from the director of the New Jersey Division of Taxation prior to the issuance of the grant, incentive or assistance.
 Tax Clearance certificates may be requested through the State of New Jersey's Premier Business Services (PBS) portal online.
-The use of the portal replaces the need for the paper application submission to the Division of Taxation; the processing fee is also waived with the use of the portal.
+The use of the portal submission to the Division of Taxation; the processing fee is also waived with the use of the portal.
 Each applicant will be able to print the necessary clearance certificate through their business's portal account.
+The Tax Clearance is a required document in the application, so an organization should request the Tax Clearance Certificate once a decision has been made to apply for the grant opportunity.